Date of Degree

 Copyright 2010 Rocky James Barney

 Barney, Rocky James.
-"Synthesis and biological evaluation of novel phosphonates." dissertation, University of Iowa, 2010.
+"Synthesis and biological evaluation of novel phosphonates."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.